Ralf Little on Who Do You Think You Are?: Everything you need to know

 Ralf Little discovered a Second World War sailor and a football player in his family tree when he appeared on Who Do You Think You Are?

-Actor Ralf Little spends a lot of time in Guadeloupe filming TV show Death in Paradise, and his family now live in different places.
-As he gets older, he says at the start of his episode of Who Do You Think You Are?, “It suddenly seems to matter a lot more where I came from… Who do I think I am, in fact?’
+As he gets older, Ralf says at the start of his episode, “It suddenly seems to matter a lot more where I came from… Who do I think I am, in fact?’

 Ralf goes to visit his uncle Alan, who tells him about his grandfather, Arthur Bailey.
 The 1939 Register shows Arthur working at Prestwich Hospital, where he got a job as a mental health nurse after initially applying to work as the hospital’s butcher.

 At the hospital, Ralf meets historian Vicky Long.
 She tells him that being a mental health nurse was hard, sometimes dangerous work.
 She also says that his grandmother, Annie Lockley, also worked at the hospital as a laundry maid, and shows him old photographs of both his grandparents among the hospital staff.